johannschopplich/nuxt-kql/docs/guide/what-is-nuxt-kql.md

 ## Nuxt Starter Kits

-Choose your favorite from the [starter kits](/guide/starters) page and get started with `nuxt-kql` in no time!
+Choose your favorite from the [starter kits](/guide/starters) page and get started with Nuxt KQL in no time!